 - 8. Meat Production: Grand and Reserve Champion will be sold at the Jr. Livestock Auction.
-All other A-rated meat pens will be sold through silent auction. - 9.
-All market poultry exhibitors selling through silent auction are responsible for making sure their photo is taken by noon on Monday, and included in auction display.
+All other A-rated meat pens will be sold through silent auction. - All market poultry exhibitors selling through silent auction are responsible for making sure their photo is taken by noon on Monday, and included in auction display.
 Clean up after auction and when market animals are shipped for processing is the responsibility of exhibitor. - 10.
 Exhibitor must be present to weigh in their birds and coop in their own birds. - 11.
 All exhibitors participating in market poultry project will be responsible to sign up to work the silent auction wagon, poultry pick up table, and various other duties related to the livestock sale and processing and market project birds.
 Failure to sign up and fulfill duties will result in loss of awards, premiums and right to sell. - 12.
 All exhibitors are responsible for own feed and water cups, feed and bedding (pine shavings only, no cedar). - 13.
-Judging for showmanship using one bird, any breed, sex/age. - 14.
+Judging for showmanship using one bird, any breed, sex/age.
+Showmanship animal MUST be entered in a breed class. - 14.
 Judge's decisions are final. - 15.
 Some classes may be combined or split at discretion of superintendent - 16.
 Exhibition Poultry will be judged according to the American Poultry Association. - All market exhibitors must be present (or have a representative present) when birds are picked up for processing to help with loading and to collect your supplies and equipment. - 18.
 Poultry Association "Standard of Perfection" and the APA/ABA Youth website is a good source of poultry education information. - 19.
-It is strongly recommended that exhibitors label supplies and equipment with their initials or name. - 20.
-Sharing of club shirts for silent auction photos is prohibited.
+It is strongly recommended that exhibitors label supplies and equipment with their initials or name. - Sharing of club shirts for silent auction photos is prohibited.
 However, exhibitors are welcome to wear club shirts for silent auction photos. - 21.
 Market poultry exhibitors must bring proof of hatch date to check in to present to superintendent.
 Hatch date means the bird must not be hatched any earlier than the hatch date. - 22.
-All exhibition poultry must have a numbered leg band.
-Can be purchased from Cutler's Supply or online.
-Metal and zip tie bands are not allowed.
+Poultry Record Books are mandatory for fancy poultry exhibitors only.
+Due July 1 to Fair or 4-H Office.
+Record books are on the Fair website.